Mesothelioma Symptoms

 • Discomfort or pain around the scrotum

-• Excess fluid and swelling of the scrotum (hydrocele)
+• Excess fluid and swelling in one or both testicles (hydrocele)

 • Masses on the testicles or in the testicular lining

-Getting an accurate diagnosis from a mesothelioma doctor can help you access the best treatments to ease your symptoms and keep the cancer from spreading.
+Getting an accurate diagnosis can help you access the best treatments to ease your symptoms and keep the cancer from spreading to other areas of the body.

-Download our Free Symptoms Checklist and share it with your doctor so they have better insight into what you’re experiencing.
-A more accurate view of your symptoms can help you get a correct diagnosis.
+Download our Free Symptoms Checklist to discuss with your doctor so they have better insight into what you’re experiencing.

 Mesothelioma symptoms checklist